walterfreeman/phy211/syllabus.md

 #### 1. Reasoning and synthesis, not memorization

-This course is emphatically not a class where you will come to lecture, sit there and listen to a presentation of some facts, and then repeat them back to me on exams.
+This course is emphatically not a class where you will come to lecture, sit there and listen to a presentation of some facts, and then repeat them back to us on exams.
 The laws of mechanics are very simple, and you could memorize them in an hour if you wanted.
 The challenging aspect of this class is the *application* of those principles to understand the motion of physical systems -- to take the principles of nature and, using mathematics as a tool, synthesize them into an understanding of how a particular system behaves.